Save $150 on Airfare to Europe - Ends Nov 8 LEARN MOREUp to $150 off Airfare to Europe - Ends Nov 8

 Welcome to London, a vibrant mix of old and new which marches to its very own unforgettable multi-cultural tune.
 Spend your day exploring the city's iconic sights - its royal heritage, exquisite architecture and fascinating museums.
 Then take to the city's streets this evening, enjoying the buzz of Soho or perhaps attend a West End show.

 This morning, meet your Travel Director for a journey through lush landscapes to the historic market town of Windsor.
-Enjoy free time to ramble through its streets and visit the elegant 11th-century castle.
 We continue east to the stately Georgian town of Bath, whose beautiful Pulteney Bridge and 15th-century Gothic Abbey provide a picturesque backdrop for the Roman Baths from which the city takes its name.
 See the steamy thermal pool of the 'Great Bath' before travelling to easy-going Bristol, where we'll enjoy an orientation of the city including views of the Clifton Suspension Bridge and Brunel's SS Great Britain, the world's first ocean-going luxury liner.

 Leaving trendy Bristol behind, we embark on a scenic drive through the English countryside, arriving at Longleat Stately Home where we'll 'Dive Into Culture' and gain insights into centuries of British tradition.
-Embark on an included guided tour of one of the country's finest stately homes, currently home to the 7th Marquess of Bath.
-Wander through its grand rooms featuring priceless collections of art, antiques and tapestries collected by 15 generations and admire the exquisite 'Capability' Brown landscaped parkland.
-Later, we stop in the picturesque village of Lacock - its honey-coloured stone cottages and 15th-century inns have served as a iconic backdrop for such famous films as 'Pride & Prejudice' and 'Harry Potter', among others.
+Embark on an included guided tour one of the country's finest stately homes, currently home to the 7th Marquess of Bath.
+Wander through its grand rooms featuring priceless collections of art, antiques and tapestries collected by 15 generations and admire the exquisite Capability Brown landscaped parkland.
+Later, we stop in the picturesque village of Lacock - its honey-coloured stone cottages and 15th-century inns have served as an iconic backdrop for such famous films as 'Pride & Prejudice', 'Harry Potter' and Downton Abbey.

 Visit the ancient monoliths at Stonehenge, which rise up imposingly on Salisbury Plain this morning, imagining a time when pagans and druids would gather in their mysterious midst.
 We'll visit the town of Salisbury, home to Britain's tallest spire, before returning to London.